Brookfield BRP Holdings (Canada) Inc. 4.875% Perpetual Subordinated Notes research snapshot

 ai Confidence

-High for the 4.875% coupon, $260 million principal, quarterly payment schedule, perpetual structure, first call date, and issuer financial disclosures.
+High for the 4.875% coupon, $260 million principal, quarterly payment schedule, perpetual structure, first call date, issuer financial disclosures, and the announced simplification plans.
 Medium-low for the latest quote path and technical signals because accessible sources show different dates and no complete BEPI indicator set.

 investment Certainty